angelazqian/HardMode-2048/README.md

-# Easy Mode 2048
+# Hard Mode 2048
 A fork of [2048](https://github.com/gabrielecirulli/2048), with a modified tile generating algorithm.
-Instead of generating random tiles, it calculates the optimal tile spawn location and value.
-Theoretically this should allow you to easily reach 131072 with enough dedication.
-[Have fun!](https://angelazqian.github.io/EasyMode-2048/) :)
+Instead of generating random tiles, it calculates the worst possible tile spawn location and value.
+If you somehow reach 2048 please send me a screen recording because I will be *very* impressed.
+[Have fun!](https://angelazqian.github.io/HardMode-2048/) :)